Sunak could visit Israel as soon as Thursday – reports

 Downing Street has said it will not comment on the Prime Minister’s travel plans, but reports suggested he would travel to Israel in the coming days.

+“This is an appalling and devastating loss of innocent lives,” he said.

+“The Ahli hospital is run by the Anglican church.
+I mourn with our brothers and sisters – please pray for them.”

-It comes after a British teenager became one of the many murdered by Hamas during its attack on the country.
+It comes after it was confirmed a British teenager was one of the people murdered by Hamas during its attack on the country.

 Yahel Sharabi, 13, was killed along with her mother, Lianne, while her elder sister, Noiya, 16, and her father, Eli, are still missing.